 CST 100 Principles of Public Speaking provides students with an understanding of the process of human communication in public situations through the application of theory and principles of public address.
 Students will gain an overview of the process of public speaking, then learn the basic principles of speech preparation, and finally apply and adapt those principles when delivering various types of speeches.

-CST 100-37 is an online course with no required on campus meetings.
+The CST 100 online sections are an online course with no required meetings on campus.
 In order to satisfy the course requirements and objectives each student must comply with the following technical requirements:

 Each student MUST deliver her or his speech in front of an audience of at least five to ten adults.
 Failure to adhere to this requirement will result in a grade of "0" for the speech.
 Accepted settings for speech delivery are academic settings, professional/corporate organizations, civic organizations, clubs, councils and religious organizations.
 Speeches may not be delivered in domestic settings ( i.e. in the family home, family reunions, etc.).
 Failure to comply with the required setting will result in a grade of "0" for the speech.